 What Happens if a Solar Panel Catches On Fire?

 When a fire starts at a solar farm, it rarely begins with the solar panel itself.
 The cables and connectors going into the panel, though, are a common place that fires start.
-Fires at a solar farm can also start with the external electrical cabinets and inverters, which manage and convert the electricity.
-Let’s break down these parts of a solar farm and what each does.
+Fires at a solar farm can also start within the DC combiner boxes or inverters, which manage and convert the electricity.
+There are four main parts that make up a solar farm:

 - Solar Panels/DC Generators: When sunlight hits the generators, the electrons within the panel gain more energy to move.
 This creates a one-direction electric current known as direct current (DC).

-- Inverter: Solar panels generate DC current, but many infrastructures rely on alternating current (AC).
+- Inverter: Solar panels generate DC current, but the power grid relies on alternating current (AC).
 The inverter is therefore an essential part of the solar farm, where the energy from the solar panels is converted to AC if needed.

 - Transformer/Substation: A transformer changes the voltage so that the power going into the grid is not too strong or too weak.
 Substations, owned and operated by utility companies or private energy companies, can also be used to lower the voltage and connect the solar farm to the grid— if they are close enough.